-Analysis | What the Texas bill reveals about the GOP vote-restriction push
+Analysis | Texas GOP now claims its bill limiting Black churches’ ‘souls to the polls’ was a typo

 If there’s one phrase in that editorial that is doing the most work, it’s “at minimum.”
 Even those defending the Texas bill seem to acknowledge that this was a bad idea and that the motivations for such a change might not be entirely holy (so to speak).

+Yet Texas Republicans now say this was just a big misunderstanding.
+Two key Republicans now say the bill’s 1 p.m.
+Sunday early voting start time was actually a typo, and that it should have been 11 a.m.
+Except, as the Texas Tribune notes, none of them raised this issue during the debate over the bill, and one of them actually defended it, saying, “Those election workers want to go to church, too.
+And so that’s why it says 1 p.m. [and] no later than 9 p.m.
+You can make Sunday service and go after that.”

-And that’s hardly the only evidence that the bill would negatively impact minorities and “souls to the polls” in what could logically be understood as a targeted manner.
-It would also required anyone who drives more than two non-relatives to the polls to submit a signed form stating the reason their passengers required assistance.
-It would also eliminate two methods disproportionately used by minorities in Houston: drive-through voting and a 24-hour early voting window.
+And crucially, that’s hardly the only evidence that the bill would negatively affect minorities and “souls to the polls” in what could logically be understood as a targeted manner.
+It would also require anyone who drives more than two non-relatives to the polls to submit a signed form stating the reason their passengers required assistance.
+And it would eliminate two methods disproportionately used by minorities in Houston: drive-through voting and a 24-hour early voting window.

 Again, if the name of the game is the sanctity of the vote, why not shore up those methods rather than restrict them?
 Is a voter transported by their church more suspect than someone who was able to arrive by themselves?
 Why does transportation method even matter?
-Even things like getting rid of ballot drop boxes (which the Texas law also does) could perhaps be a logical effort to combat potential fraud; limiting methods by which people vote regularly and can be verified like any other voter seems to target a very different supposed problem.
+Even things such as getting rid of ballot drop boxes (which the Texas bill also does) could perhaps be a logical effort to combat potential fraud; limiting methods by which people vote regularly and can be verified like any other voter seems to target a very different supposed problem.

-And against the backdrop of what happened in Georgia, it’s even easier to arrive at that more-nefarious conclusion hinted at by the WSJ editorial.
+And against the backdrop of what happened in Georgia, it’s even easier to arrive at that more-nefarious conclusion hinted at by the Journal editorial.
 If ditching a provision to effectively limit “souls to the polls” in Georgia was proof that bill wasn’t so restrictive, what does it say when Texas includes such provisions?

 As I’ve said repeatedly throughout this process, it’s not just the final product that matters; it’s also the motivations and the machinations.
 So much of lawmaking is floating trial balloons and seeing what will pass muster.
 Georgia did so, and it had to retreat.
 But sometimes, people get worn down, and proposals that weren’t so feasible before can suddenly work their way through.
 It’s in many ways the story of the Trump era: the constant pressing of political boundaries until those limits included much of the conduct that once appeared to be out-of-bounds.